-Using transgenic mouse model, we were the first in reporting the expression of rat BSP promoter in a tissue specific and developmentally regulated fashion.
-The transcriptional factor Cbfa1 is a “master gene” in osteogenenis.
-In Cbfa1 deficient mice there was no bone formation.
+Using transgenic mouse model, we were the first to report the expression of rat BSP promoter in a tissue-specific and developmentally regulated fashion.
+The transcriptional factor Cbfa1 is a “master gene” in osteogenesis.
+In Cbfa1-deficient mice there was no bone formation.
 We are currently investigating the regulation of Cbfa1 on BSP gene expression.
-In addition to a variety of in vitro studies we have also used a TVA (a chicken retroviral receptor) model to study the regulatory effect of Cbfa1 on BSP expression in vivo during deferent stages of tooth and bone development.
+In addition to a variety of in vitro studies, we have also used a TVA (a chicken retroviral receptor) model to study the regulatory effect of Cbfa1 on BSP expression in vivo during deferent stages of tooth and bone development.

 Using BSP as a unique marker and parameter, we have studied the cell differentiation in bone repair and regeneration.
-Calvarial and femoral bones as well as periodontal alveolar bone have been used in this tissue-engineering project in which both gene-therapy and cell-based in vivo methods have been applied.
-The migration, differentiation and function of bone marrow stem cells from BSP transgenic mice have been studied in periodontal regeneration.
-We have also first subcloned, sequenced and characterized hamster BSP gene and reported the BSP expression in cancer model.
+Calvarial and femoral bones, as well as periodontal alveolar bone, have been used in this tissue-engineering project in which both gene-therapy and cell-based in vivo methods have been applied.
+The migration, differentiation, and function of bone marrow stem cells from BSP-transgenic mice have been studied in periodontal regeneration.
+We have also first subcloned, sequenced, and characterized hamster BSP genes and reported the BSP expression in the cancer model.

 It has recently been found that BSP is expressed in breast and prostate cancer cells that have a strong tendency to metastasize into bone tissues.
 We have started a series of investigations in determining the mechanisms of BSP gene expression in promoting bone metastasis of tumor cells.
-We have shown that BSP promotes tumor cell to penetrate blood vessels.
-Using an intracardiac injection of tumor cells in nude mice we have found that BSP gene over-expression in human breast cancer cells enhances the tumor metastasis and transfecion with antisense of BSP inhibits this effect.
+We have shown that BSP promotes tumor cells to penetrate blood vessels.
+Using an intracardiac injection of tumor cells in mice, we have found that BSP gene over-expression in human breast cancer cells enhances the tumor metastasis and transfection with antisense of BSP inhibits this effect.

 The tools and methods we routinely employ in our lab include Northern, Southern, Western and in situ hybridizations, transgenic animal model, animal surgery and experimental pathology, tumorigenesis, histology, immunohistochemistry, luciferase assays, PCR, DNA and viral construction, cell and tissue cultures.

 With the increasing need for bi-directional interactions between basic and clinical scientists, CITE has developed powerful new research tools that can help meet the broad scientific needs of the translational research community.
-Conventional basic science approaches to the dissection of complex biological systems have been based primarily on experimentation in 2D, monolayer culture systems.
+Conventional basic science approaches to the dissection of complex biological systems have been based primarily on experimentation in two-dimensional (2D), monolayer culture systems.
 However, the power of these approaches to simulate biological processes in human tissues has been limited.
 In light of this, it is now widely accepted that cellular and tissue responses need to be studied in experimental systems that incorporate appropriate 3D context and faithfully mimic their in vivo counterparts.
-Such 3D tissues generated at CITE now: (1) Allow evaluation of candidate drugs and compounds in human tissues as novel platforms for design and screening of drugs targeted for specific therapeutic applications; (2) Provide validated tissue models for product screening that can predict their safety and efficacy in human tissues as alternatives to animal testing; and (3) Accelerate the translational pipeline by validating discovery of disease targets made in conventional 2D culture systems in 3D human tissues.
+Such 3D tissues generated at CITE now (1) allow evaluation of candidate drugs and compounds in human tissues as novel platforms for design and screening of drugs targeted for specific therapeutic applications, (2) provide validated tissue models for product screening that can predict their safety and efficacy in human tissues as alternatives to animal testing, and (3) accelerate the translational pipeline by validating discovery of disease targets made in conventional 2D culture systems in 3D human tissues.

-CITE is providing these services in 3D tissue biology to a broad variety of industrial and academic scientists both within the Tufts community and beyond as a portal to discovery of pathways linked to human disease pathophysiology that now serve as a paradigm for clinical translation.
+CITE is providing these services in 3D tissue biology to a broad variety of industrial and academic scientists both within the Tufts community and beyond as a portal to the discovery of pathways linked to human disease pathophysiology that now serves as a paradigm for clinical translation.

 This program is directed by Pamela Yelick, Ph.D.

-The Facial Animation Laboratory team at Tufts University School of Dental Medicine is currently working on two federal grants, both funded by the National Institute of Dental and Craniofacial Research.
-Principal Investigator, Dr. Carroll Ann Trotman, is investigating two major craniofacial issues: facial paralysis and cleft lip and palate surgery.
-Located at 75 Kneeland Street in downtown Boston, we collect extensive data on patients diagnosed with acute Facial Paralysis and patients with Cleft Lip and Palate using three-dimensional imaging equipment.
+The Facial Animation Laboratory team at TUSDM is currently working on two federal grants, both funded by the National Institute of Dental and Craniofacial Research.
+Principal Investigator, Dr. Carroll Ann Trotman, is investigating two major craniofacial issues: (1) facial paralysis and (2) cleft lip and palate surgery.
+Located at 75 Kneeland Street in downtown Boston, we collect extensive data on patients diagnosed with acute facial paralysis and patients with cleft lip and palate using 3D-imaging equipment.

 Visit the Facial Animation Laboratory page.

-The division is known for its research on Sjögren’s syndrome which is either a primary disorder or in association with other rheumatic disorders, Sjogren’s syndrome is an autoimmune disorder that affects between 1 and 4 million people in the United States, with a nine times greater incidence in women than in men.
-It is characterized by a sicca complex of decreased tears and saliva, burning mouth and the involvement of other organs and systems in the body.
+The division is known for its research on Sjögren’s syndrome, which is either a primary disorder or in association with other rheumatic disorders, Sjogren’s syndrome is an autoimmune disorder that affects between 1 and 4 million people in the United States, with nine times greater incidence in women than in men.
+It is characterized by a sicca complex of decreased tears and saliva, burning mouth, and the involvement of other organs and systems in the body.

-Sjögren’s syndrome is a disease that attacks the body’s moisture-producing glands and thereby causing tooth decay, gum disease and other problems.
-Our research activities include the identification of biomarkers for the disease, research on the effect of Omega-3 fatty acids on salivation, assessment of cognitive dysfunction associated with Sjögren’s Syndrome and numerous FDA trials on potential therapeutic interventions.
+Sjögren’s syndrome is a disease that attacks the body’s moisture-producing glands, causing tooth decay, gum disease, and other problems.
+Our research activities include the identification of biomarkers for the disease, research on the effect of omega 3 fatty acids on salivation, assessment of cognitive dysfunction associated with Sjögren’s syndrome, and numerous FDA trials on potential therapeutic interventions.